ddev/ddev.com/src/content/blog/save-as-you-go-and-make-backups-in-a-jiffy-with-ddev-local.md

 `ddev import-db --src=.tarballs/db.YYYYMMDD.sql.gz`

 A text-format database dump created with either this technique or `ddev export-db` can typically be restored on any MySQL/MariaDB server without trouble.
 It’s not as fast as `ddev snapshot`, and the restore is much slower.
-But it’s portable.
+But it’s much more portable.

+See the [docs](https://ddev.readthedocs.io/en/stable/users/usage/database-management/) for everything there is to know about database management.

+And join us in the [issue queue](https://github.com/ddev/ddev/issues), [Discord](https://discord.gg/5wjP76mBJD), [Stack Overflow](https://stackoverflow.com/tags/ddev) with your questions, comments, and suggestions.